 The award was granted based on the work the SNA does with the Period of Purple Crying, an initiative supported by the CDC in hopes of reducing incidences of Shaken Baby Syndrome.

-BC Muskegon campus SNA students work closely with BC Muskegon SNA Faculty Advisor, Kelly Martin, and Injury Prevention Coordinator at Mercy Health, Holly Alway, in supporting Period of Purple Crying.
+Baker College Muskegon campus SNA students work closely with Baker College Muskegon SNA Faculty Advisor, Kelly Martin, and Injury Prevention Coordinator at Mercy Health, Holly Alway, in supporting Period of Purple Crying.

 SNA seniors are represented by:

 Gabrielle Dobos, Period of Purple Crying Student Liaison within the SNA board

 Jadyn Midkiff, President of the SNA Board at Baker College Muskegon